-“Canada welcomes progress on the sanctions brought forward to the U.N.
-Security Council and encourages all members to work together to deliver a sanctions resolution that will take Iran to task for its continued disregard of obligations under International Atomic Energy Agency and U.N.
-Security Council resolutions,” he said.
+“Canada welcomes progress on the sanctions brought forward to the UN Security Council and encourages all members to work together to deliver a sanctions resolution that will take Iran to task for its continued disregard of obligations under International Atomic Energy Agency and UN Security Council resolutions.”

 Cannon said Iran had to address the concerns of the international community about its nuclear program.

-“We remain concerned about the potential military links to Iran’s nuclear program, and Iran has made no attempt to comply with U.N.
-Security Council resolutions,” he said.
+“We remain concerned about the potential military links to Iran’s nuclear program, and Iran has made no attempt to comply with UN Security Council resolutions.”

-While Brazilian President Luiz Inacio Lula da Silva was hailed in some newspapers as a master dealmaker for the arrangement, the United States, Britain and France said it did not go far enough and Iran had too often broken similar deals in the past.
+While Brazilian president Luiz Inacio Lula da Silva was hailed in some newspapers as a master dealmaker for the arrangement, the U.S., Britain, and France said it did not go far enough and Iran had too often broken similar deals in the past.

-Both Brazil and Turkey are among the 10 nonpermanent members of the U.N.
-Security Council but only permanent members have veto power.
-All five permanent members—the United States, Britain, France, Russia, and China—have said they support the resolution, which would require nine votes out of the 15-seat council to pass.
+Brazil or Turkey are among the 10 non-permanent members of the UN Security Council but only permanent members have veto power.
+All five permanent members—the U.S., Britain, France, Russia, and China—have said they support the resolution, which would require nine votes out of the 15-seat council to pass.